THE NEXT STEP:

 • Program rooms for staff to meet with clients

-• Studio apartment for overnight staff, and staff offices and cubicles
+• A private room and bathroom for overnight staff, as well as staff offices and cubicles

 • Storage space for volunteers to store and distribute items to guests